salieri11/concord-bft/concord/README.md

  * tools/conc_gettxrcpt.cpp: a utility that allows you to fetch a transaction receipt without needing to build and start helen

- * tools/conc_genconfig.cpp: Configuration generation utility which, gien input containing cluster size and network configuraiton parameters (plus any non-default values you want to set for optional configuration parameters), outputs a configuration file for each node in a Concord cluster (this utility
+ * tools/conc_genconfig.cpp: Configuration generation utility which, given input containing cluster size and network configuraiton parameters (plus any non-default values you want to set for optional configuration parameters), outputs a configuration file for each node in a Concord cluster (this utility